Mitch994/ELKStackProject/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly avalible, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_  Secure/reliable, access?

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-Application and server??
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the application and system server.
-- _TODO: What does Filebeat watch for?_
-- _TODO: What does Metricbeat record?_

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.